 James Nashookpuk was a man of different personality than Timothy Oomittuk.
 He was heavily built man and was known as one of the strongest men in the village.
 He was brash to the point of being a braggart.
 He was one of the rare individuals who openly antagonized his elders.
-He thought those who gave advice were cowardly and meek.
+He though those who have advice were cowardly and meek.
 When he hunted he broke every safety rule of his people.

-One cold day while hunting, he fell through thin ice and managed to get out on solid ice.
+One cold day while hunting, he sfell through tin ice and managed to get out on solid ice.
 He made a dash to the village, his clothes frozen and his limbs were on the point of freezing when he arrived.
 A man of lesser strength would not have made it.
 In telling about it later he guffawed as he did so.